Safer Sex

 • Hybrid.
 A combination of water-based and silicone lubes.

 Have you heard of PrEP?
 It’s a daily medication for those who are HIV-negative and it’s super effective in preventing HIV infection!
 If taken correctly, PrEP can provide up to 99% protection against HIV.
-You can choose between two kinds of daily pills (Truvada and Descovy) or a shot called Apretude that’s given by a provider every two months.
+You can choose between two kinds of daily pills (Truvada and Descovy), a shot called Apretude that’s given by a provider every two months, or a shot called Yeztugo that’s given by a provider every six months (twice a year!).
 You can check out Lauderdale Health Center, Livingston County Department of Health, Planned Parenthood, or Trillium Health if you’re in the Rochester area.
 You can also find other providers through this link: https://preplocator.org/.
 PrEP doesn’t protect against other STIs, though, so a condom is still a good idea!

 The HPV vaccine, which is safe to take, protects against 9 strains of HPV and has the potential to prevent more than 90% of HPV-attributable cancers.
 The vaccine is usually given to teenagers around the ages of 11 or 12, and sometimes even as young as 9, so there’s a chance you’ve already gotten the vaccine.
 If you’re not sure, just have a chat with a healthcare provider or check your medical records.
 If you haven’t, it’s not too late – the CDC recommends vaccinations for people up to the age of 26!